munificent/craftinginterpreters/book/closures.md

 ^code call-signature (1 after)

 Then, in the body, we need to fix everything that referenced the function to handle the fact that we've introduced a layer of indirection.
-Starting with the arity checking:
+We start with the arity checking:

 ^code check-arity (1 before, 1 after)

 The only change is that we unwrap the closure to get to the underlying function.
 The next thing `call()` does is create a new CallFrame.
-We change that to store the closure in the CallFrame and get the bytecode pointer from the closure's function.
+We change that code to store the closure in the CallFrame and get the bytecode pointer from the closure's function.

 ^code call-init-closure (1 before, 2 after)